Gravity as the Source of Curvature, not curvature as the source of gravity

 Paths that would otherwise be linear are forced into arcs

-Importantly, PEI emphasizes that objects still attempt to move straight.
+Importantly, PRI emphasizes that objects still attempt to move straight.
 The curvature is not voluntary; it is imposed by gravity.

 4. Why Space Appears Curved

-Geometry, in PEI, is not primary—it is inferred.
+Geometry, in PRI, is not primary—it is inferred.

 Observers infer the nature of space by studying motion: